cosandr/prometheus-esp8266-dht-exporter/README.md

 Wire the DHT sensor power to the 3.3V and any GND on the ESP and wire the data output to e.g. pin 14 (aka D5).

 ### Software

-Using the Arduino IDE.

-1. Copy `config.default.h` to `config.h` and fill inn the details.
-1. Open `src/src.ino` in the Arduino IDE.
-1. Set the correct settings for the board.
-    - WEMOS D1 Mini uses board "WeMoS D1 R2 & mini".
-    - Adafruit Feather HUZZAH ESP8266 uses "Adafruit Feather HUZZAH ESP8266".
-1. Build and upload using the Arduino IDE.

 Using PlatformIO (VSCode).